RavikrGTX/netflix-clone/README.md

 - 🎥 **Browse Movies:** Fetches and displays trending, top-rated, and category-based movies from TMDB API.
 - 💖 **Add to Wishlist:** Users can save favorite movies to their personal wishlist using Firebase.
 - 🔍 **Search Functionality:** Quickly find movies by title.
-- 🔐 **User Authentication (Optional):** Secure sign-in and sign-out using Firebase Auth.
+- 🔐 **User Authentication :** Secure sign-in and sign-out using Firebase Auth.
-- 💻 **Responsive Design:** Optimized for all screen sizes — desktop, tablet, and mobile.
 - ⚡ **Real-time Updates:** Wishlist updates instantly with Firebase’s real-time database.

 ---